 Created by Congress in 2003, S&T conducts basic and applied research, development, demonstration, testing and evaluation activities relevant to DHS.

 S&T strives to address current capability gaps while preparing for future challenges.
-Projects are organized into six primary areas that directly support DHS components, as well as federal, state and local first responders:
+Projects are organized into six primary focus areas that directly support DHS components, as well as federal, state, and local first responders:

 - First Responders: Expanding first responder capabilities and improving their effectiveness, efficiency and safety.